Crimean War: Caucasus theatre

 As in the previous wars, the Caucasus front was secondary to what happened in the west.
 Perhaps because of better communications, western events sometimes influenced the east.
 The main events were the second capture of Kars and a landing on the Georgian coast.
 Several commanders on both sides were either incompetent or unlucky, and few fought aggressively.

 1853: There were four main events.
 1. In the north, the Ottomans captured the border fort of Saint Nicholas in a surprise night attack (27/28 October).
-They then pushed about 20,000 troops across the River Cholok border.
-Being outnumbered, the Russians abandoned Poti and Redut Kale and drew back to Marani.
+They then pushed about 20,000 troops across the Choloki river border.
+Being outnumbered, the Russians abandoned Poti and Redoubt Kali and drew back to Marani.
 Both sides remained immobile for the next seven months.
 2. In the centre the Ottomans moved north from Ardahan to within cannon-shot of Akhaltsike and awaited reinforcements (13 November), but the Russians routed them.
 The claimed losses were 4,000 Turks and 400 Russians.
 3. In the south about 30,000 Turks slowly moved east to the main Russian concentration at Gyumri or Alexandropol (November).
 They crossed the border and set up artillery south of town.
-Prince Orbeliani tried to drive them off and found himself trapped.
+Prince Vakhtang Orbeliani tried to drive them off and found himself trapped.
 The Ottomans failed to press their advantage; the remaining Russians rescued Orbeliani and the Ottomans retired west.
 Orbeliani lost about 1,000 men from 5,000.
 The Russians now decided to advance.
 The Ottomans took up a strong position on the Kars road and attacked-only to be defeated in the Battle of Başgedikler, losing 6,000 men, half their artillery and all of their supply train.
 The Russians lost 1,300, including Prince Orbeliani.
 This was Prince Ellico Orbeliani, whose wife was later kidnapped by Imam Shamil at Tsinandali.
 4. At sea the Turks sent a fleet east, which was destroyed by Admiral Nakhimov at Sinope.

 1854: The British and French declared war on 28 March.
 Early in the year on 3 January, the Anglo-French fleet appeared in the Black Sea, and the Russians abandoned the Black Sea Defensive Line from Anapa south.
-N. A. Read, who replaced Vorontsov, fearing an Anglo-French landing in conjunction with Shamil, 3rd Imam of Dagestan and the Persians, recommended withdrawal north of the Caucasus.
-For that purpose, he was replaced by Baryatinsky.
-When the allies chose a land attack on Sebastopol, any plan for a landing in the east was abandoned.
+Nikolay Muravyov, who replaced Vorontsov, fearing an Anglo-French landing in conjunction with Shamil, 3rd Imam of Dagestan and the Persians, recommended withdrawal north of the Caucasus.
+For that purpose, he was replaced by Aleksandr Baryatinsky.
+When the allies chose a land attack on Sevastopol, any plan for a landing in the east was abandoned.